Bermuda Militia Artillery: Post war

 The military garrison existed primarily to defend the Royal Naval Dockyard, Bermuda located on Ireland Island.
 It was announced in 1950 that the dockyard would be closed, and the military garrison was withdrawn along with it.
 The last Imperial Defence Plan was produced in 1953, and this was the last year in which the BMA and the BVRC were tasked under it.
 The Regular Army was withdrawn, ostensibly, on 25 April 1953, but detachments would be posted on the island until 1957 when a company of the Duke Of Cornwall's Light Infantry (DCLI) was withdrawn.

 The local territorials might have been disbanded as their role had disappeared, but the Bermuda Government chose to maintain both remaining units, entirely at its own cost.
 The last coastal artillery pieces were removed from use in 1953, however, and, rather than integrate the BVRC, it was decided to convert the BMA to the infantry role.
 The unit continued to wear the Royal Artillery uniform and cap badge, but was re-organised, equipped and trained.
 This also required changes to the rank and command structure as an infantry unit requires more junior NCOs than a comparably-sized artillery unit.
 As an infantry unit, it was relocated to Warwick Camp, along with the Bermuda Rifles.
 Conscription was reintroduced, to the Bermuda Rifles in 1957, and to the BMA in 1960, although both units remained part-time.
 The permanent staff members of the BMA were now provided by Regular Army infantry units, instead of artillery units.
+Also in 1953, the first coloured officer was commissioned from the ranks.

-In 1965, with racial segregation rapidly becoming politically inexpedient, it was decided to end the unnecessary duplication of effort and the BMA was amalgamated with the Bermuda Rifles (as the BVRC had been renamed) on 1 September, to create the Bermuda Regiment.
+In 1965, with racial segregation rapidly becoming politically inexpedient, it was decided to end the unnecessary duplication of effort and the BMA was amalgamated with the Bermuda Rifles (as the BVRC had been renamed) on 1 September, to create the Bermuda Regiment (since 2015, the Royal Bermuda Regiment).

-Originally, the part-time reserve units in Bermuda, the Channel Islands and Malta had numbered collectively as 28th in the British Army order of precedence, but were ordered within that according to the placement of their parent corps in the regular army.
+Originally, the part-time reserve units in Bermuda, the Channel Islands and Malta had numbered collectively (as 28th, circa 1945) in the British Army order of precedence, but were ordered within that according to the placement of their parent corps in the regular army.
 This meant, that the Bermuda Militia Artillery (BMA), as part of the Royal Regiment of Artillery, preceded the Bermuda Volunteer Rifle Corps (BVRC) despite being the second of the two to be raised.
-Today, the Bermuda Regiment, as an amalgam of the BMA and BVRC, is 28th.
+Today, the Royal Bermuda Regiment, as an amalgam of the BMA and BVRC, is 28th.